juicyllama/framework/common/docs/frontend/core/README.md

 Widget system consists of two logical component modes:

-1. Editor - for editing existing grid and aging removing components onto it
+1. Editor `WidgetEditorContainer` for editing existing grid and aging removing components onto it
-2. Display - another one for static displaying components from earlier created layouts
+2. Display `WidgetDisplayContainer` another one for static displaying components from earlier created layouts.

-`WidgetDisplayContainer` needs to be used with property `edit` set to `true` or `false`.

 ### Widgets editing/creation component

+To use editor you need to import `WidgetEditorContainer` from `@juicyllama/frontend-core`

 Default sizing of widgets can be as follows:
+****
 - Small (3/12 on desktop / 6/12 mobile)
 - Medium (6/12 on desktop / 12/12 mobile)
 - Large (12/12 on desktop / 12/12 mobile)